If you buy through links on our site, we may earn an affiliate commission. Details

 Pickler: A pickleball addict.
 A pickleball freak who can’t stop talking about the sport.

-Poach: In doubles pickleball, to cross over into your partners side of the court to hit a shot.
+Poach: In doubles pickleball, to cross over into your partner’s side of the court to hit a shot.

 Put Away: A shot with no chance of being returned.

 Racket/Racquet: See “Paddle” above.
-Blog post: pickleball racket/racquet vs paddle.

 Rally: Continuous play that occurs from the time the ball is served and until play ends in a fault.

 Ready Position: Ideal position to receive the ball for return.
-Paddle is out in front of player’s body and up at chest height with a neutral grip for either forehand or backhand return.
+Paddle is out in front of the player’s body and up at chest height with a neutral grip for either forehand or backhand return.
 Weight is evenly balanced and weight on toes with knees slightly bent and ready to move in any direction.

 Receiver: Player diagonally opposite from the server who will return the serve.